Broadcasting Schools in Indianapolis

 Indianapolis, Indiana, offers several schools where students can find broadcasting education programs.
 Three schools that are no more than 20 minutes from downtown Indianapolis are explored in this article, along with the journalism programs they offer, which include can courses in broadcasting.
 Information on tuition, enrollment, financial aid and graduation rates is presented in a format that could help prospective students make a decision about their education.
 There's also a brief statement about one other area school with relevant courses.

-- Individuals looking for a public university can apply to Indiana University - Purdue University - Indianapolis, just a mile from the city center.
+- Individuals looking for a public university can apply to Indiana University-Purdue University - Indianapolis, less than three miles from the city center.
 This school offers a certificate and a bachelor's degree program in journalism as well as a master's degree in sports journalism.

 - Those looking for a secular private university can learn broadcasting through Butler University's bachelor's program or minor option in journalism.
-Butler is about six miles from the heart of the city.
+Butler is about five miles from the heart of the city.

 Find schools that offer these popular programs

 - Broadcast Journalism